-Job Creation, Small vs. Large vs. Young, and the SBA
+Job Creation, Small versus Large versus Young, and the SBA

-Chapter in forthcoming NBER book Measuring Entrepreneurial Businesses: Current Knowledge and Challenges, John Haltiwanger, Erik Hurst, Javier Miranda, and Antoinette Schoar, editors
+Chapter in NBER book Measuring Entrepreneurial Businesses: Current Knowledge and Challenges (2017), John Haltiwanger, Erik Hurst, Javier Miranda, and Antoinette Schoar, editors (p.
+371 - 410)

 Users who downloaded this chapter also downloaded* these: